 The Possibilities with Learning Cluster Design

-What is the value of the LCD Model?
+What People Think About the LCD Model?

 The Five Actions